Ebooks do not need DRM.

 There is no security for buyers

-You don’t buy an ebook.
-You rent it.
+You don’t buy an ebook; you only rent it.

-You only buy the rights to read it as long as the retailer allows you to do so.
+Your rights to read it are for as long as the retailer allows you to do so.
 So forget about giving a copy to your grandchildren.

 It doesn’t matter where you buy or what reading apps you use.
 When you buy any media file that is DRM protected, it can be taken away from you at any time.

 You might think that your Kindle library will be safe forever.
 But are you sure?

 Nook owners in the UK found out how DRM worked against them.
 It happened when Barnes & Noble sold its ebook business to Sainsbury’s, a supermarket chain.
 Many UK Nook owners ended up with worthless devices.